Conceiva/MezzmoKodiPlugin/README.txt

-v2.0.0.0k
+v1.0.8.8

+-  Added Mezzmo sort title support into the Kodi database.
+Now actor searches will honor the sort titles.
+No database clear is required.
+Sort titles will be added as you browse playlists.

+   ***  Note Mezzmo version 6.0.5.0o is required to leverage this function *** You will need to E-mail support@conceiva.com to request the patch.

+v1.0.8.7

 -  Added studio information from Mezzmo to Kodi database and movie information panel.

-v2.0.0.0j New beta release
+v1.0.8.6

--  Fixed issue where playlists wouldn't load comnpletely if there was an invalid file in Mezzmo.
+-  Fixed issue where playlists wouldn't load completely if there was an invalid file in Mezzmo.
 Invalid files will now be skipped and not displayed in Kodi nor will they be inserted into the Kodi database.
 A popup dialog will alert on invalid files.

-v2.0.0.0i New beta release
+v1.0.8.5

 -  Additional significant database improvements when adding playlists to the Kodi database.
 Moved from a database commit per item to a commit per playlist fetch from Mezzmo.

-v2.0.0.0h New beta release
+v1.0.8.4

 -  Significant database speed improvement (>75%) by reducing the number of times the addon opens and closes the Kodi database.